Open It and Start

 Will Cardthropic ever support full network play?

 No full network-play layer is planned.
-Cardthropic already has Clipboard Remote Play for lightweight handoff between two copies of the app, and that fits the project much better than taking on a full online networking stack, which would add a great deal of complexity without matching the current roadmap.
+Cardthropic already has Clipboard Remote Play for lightweight clipboard handoff between two copies of the app, and that fits the project much better than taking on a full online networking stack, which would add a great deal of complexity without matching the current roadmap.

 Glossary